nbi-wtag/solidus_six_saferpay/README.md

 In this `#success` action, we find the `SaferpayPayment` object with the correct token that was created in the `PaymentPageInitialize` request.
 If this token is found, a `PaymentPageAssert` request is performed (abstracted away the `AssertSaferpayPaymentPage` service).

+Iff this assert request is successful, the received information is validated and processed in the `ProcessPaymentPagePayment` service.
+If the payment is valid, a `Spree::Payment` is created based on the Saferpay data.

-Iff this assert request is successful, the user is redirected to the confirm page of the checkout process.
-See [the Confirm process](#checkout:-confirm).
+If the payment processing is successful, the user is redirected to the "Confirm" page of the checkout process.

-If the assert request is not successful, then (TODO).
+If the assert request is not successful or the payment processing fails, then the user is redirected to the "Payment" step of the checkout process and shown an error message.

 #### Checkout: Payment Cancel
 At the moment, raise an error (TODO)